woaproject/deployment-bridge/bridge-nodejs/README.md

 ### Prerequisites
 1. A functional Ubuntu 16.04 server launched using a trusted hosting provider.
+For more information, see our tutorials on [setting up a validator node on AWS](https://github.com/poanetwork/wiki/wiki/Validator-Node-on-AWS) or [setting up on non-AWS](https://github.com/poanetwork/wiki/wiki/Validator-Node-Non-AWS).
    * Record the IP address (required for file setup).
    * Setup ssh access to your node via public+private keys (using passwords is less secure).
    * When creating the node, set a meaningful `hostname` that can identify you (e.g. `validator-0x...`).